mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Casing: The main body of the missile is termed its casing.
 Normally the casing has movable fins or directable propulsion for guidance.
-The combination of casing and propulsion system is sometimes called a ‘bus’.
+The combination of casing and propulsion system is sometimes called a 'bus'.
 It is not uncommon for the bus of a military missile system to be adapted to carry civilian payloads such as satellites or scientific probes.
 ```